TeYuanLiu/teyuanliu.github.io/_notes/2022-10-07-javascript-variables.md

 ---
-title: "JavaScript 8 - Variables"
+title: "JavaScript Info 1.2.4 - Variables"
 excerpt: "A variable has its memory address, value, and name(s)."
 categories:
 tags: JavaScript